black-parrot/black-parrot/docs/platform_guide.md

   * Striped by tile
   * Off-chip region

+For a BlackParrot Unicore, an "off-chip" address goes out the io_cmd/io_resp ports.
+An "on-chip" address goes to a local device if below the DRAM base address, and to the L2 if in DRAM space.

+For a BlackParrot Multicore, an "off-chip" device is routed to the I/O complex.
+The I/O complex will either send it east or west depending on the destination "domain ID" (upper uncached bits) of the address compared to the domain ID of the chip itself (set statically at the toplevel).

 ### Local Address Map
 * 0x00_0000_0000 - 0x00_0(nnnN)(D)(A_AAAA)
   * nnnN -> 7 bits = 128 max tiles